SATIVAR/sativar-isis-gemini/server/readme.md

   updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
 );

--- NEW: Table for the central catalog of all possible form fields.
+-- Table for the central catalog of all possible form fields.
+-- This table is part of the new Form Builder feature.
-CREATE TABLE IF NOT EXISTS form_fields ( id INT AUTO_INCREMENT PRIMARY KEY, field_name VARCHAR(255) NOT NULL UNIQUE, label VARCHAR(255) NOT NULL, field_type ENUM('text', 'email', 'select', 'password', 'textarea', 'checkbox', 'radio') NOT NULL, is_base_field BOOLEAN NOT NULL DEFAULT FALSE, is_deletable BOOLEAN NOT NULL DEFAULT FALSE, options TEXT -- For select/radio fields, store as JSON string );
+CREATE TABLE IF NOT EXISTS form_fields ( id INT AUTO_INCREMENT PRIMARY KEY, field_name VARCHAR(255) NOT NULL UNIQUE, label VARCHAR(255) NOT NULL, field_type ENUM('text', 'email', 'select', 'password', 'textarea', 'checkbox', 'radio', 'separator') NOT NULL, is_base_field BOOLEAN NOT NULL DEFAULT FALSE, is_deletable BOOLEAN NOT NULL DEFAULT FALSE, options TEXT -- For select/radio fields, store as JSON string );

--- NEW: Table for the steps/pages within a form.
+-- Table for the steps/pages within a form.
+-- This table is part of the new Form Builder feature.
 CREATE TABLE IF NOT EXISTS form_steps ( id INT AUTO_INCREMENT PRIMARY KEY, associate_type VARCHAR(255) NOT NULL,